cmzuo11/DCCA/README.md

 # Installation

-DCCA is implemented in Pytorch framework.
+DCCA is implemented in the Pytorch framework.
 Please run DCCA on CUDA if possible.
-DCCA requires python 3.6.12 or latter, and torch 1.6.0 or latter.
+DCCA requires python 3.6.12 or later, and torch 1.6.0 or later.
+The used packages (described by "used_package.txt") for DCCA can be automatically installed.

 * git clone git://github.com/cmzuo11/DCCA.git